SortedIvan/copycloud/README.md

 - In the below diagram, we can see 4 microservices, 2 of which have a NoSQL database and 2 being background services.
 All of the communication between services is done with the help of events and message queues.

 ![ArchitectureDiagram](https://github.com/SortedIvan/copycloud/assets/62967263/b1fe054b-2a76-4741-9125-a19850f80923)

+<h1> Deployment & scalability</h1>
+<p> The application was deployed using Azure kubernetes service, which allows for different services of the application to be scaled manually or to be specified a range of how many automatic instances should be spinned up in the case of high traffic.
+This is particularly important for services that have to deal with users (like the userservice) and documents within the application (documentservice).
+The pictures below highlight the most important parts of the deployment</p>